kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/junit5.md

 `KoraAppTestConfigModifier` cannot be used together with component injection into the test class constructor: the extension needs to obtain the configuration modification before creating the test graph, and for that the test instance must already exist.

+The values passed through `withSystemProperty` are set as JVM system properties only for the time the test graph is built and are restored afterwards.

 #### Environment variables { #environment-variables }

 In case the test needs to use the [default configuration](config.md#file) that would be used when the application is running,